Project-MONAI/model-zoo/models/pancreas_ct_dints_segmentation/docs/README.md

 ## Performance
 Dice score is used for evaluating the performance of the model.
 This model achieves a mean dice score of 0.62.

+Please note that This bundle is non-deterministic because of the trilinear interpolation used in the network.
+Therefore, reproduce the training process may not get exactly the same performance.
+Please refer to https://pytorch.org/docs/stable/generated/torch.use_deterministic_algorithms.html#torch.use_deterministic_algorithms for more details about the reproducibility.

 #### Training Loss
 The loss over 3200 epochs (the bright curve is smoothed, and the dark one is the actual curve)